senaite/senaite.core/CONTRIBUTING.md

 # Contributing to senaite.core

-Third-party contributions are essential for keeping senaite.core continuously improving.
-We simply cannot access the huge number of platforms and myriad configurations for running senaite.core.
+Third-party contributions are essential for keeping `senaite.core` continuously improving.
+We simply cannot access the huge number of platforms and myriad configurations for running `senaite.core`.
 We want to keep it as easy as possible to contribute changes that get things working in your environment.
 There are a few guidelines that we need contributors to follow so that we can have a chance of keeping on top of things.

 The following is a set of guidelines for contributing to senaite.core, which is hosted in the [SENAITE Organization](https://github.com/senaite) on GitHub.
 These are just guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a [pull request](#how-to-submit-a-pull-request).

 ## Code of Conduct